pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

 # Cross-shard INSERT

-If the `INSERT` statement specifies only one sharding key, it's [routed directly](../query-routing.md#insert) to one of the shards.
+If an `INSERT` statement specifies only one sharding key, it's sent [directly](../query-routing.md#insert) to one of the shards.
 Otherwise, it becomes a cross-shard `INSERT` statement.

 ## How it works